peermaps/peermaps-node/readme.md

     URI is a hyper://, ipfs://, or https?:// link to the peermaps dataset

     -p --port   - server http on this port
+    -q --quiet  - do not log http requests to stdout

 ```